Dana Sue Gray: In media

 The case was featured in a LMN (Lifetime Movie Network) 2015 episode of Diabolical Women.

 Gray's murder spree was also featured in a 2017 episode of It Takes A Killer on the television channel Escape.

-The case was also featured in Discovery Channel's series "The New Detectives" season 7 episode 1 which aired May 5, 2001.
-The case was also featured on Discovery Channel's series "Forensic Factor" episode 43 which aired on July 23, 2010.
+The case was also featured in Discovery Channel's series The New Detectives season 7 episode 1, which aired May 5, 2001.
+The case was also featured on Discovery Channel's series Forensic Factor episode 43, which aired on July 23, 2010.

+On February 2, 2025, the true crime TV series Very Scary People first aired the episode, "The Angel of Death" about the life of Dana Sue Gray.